 Prerequisites / Co-requisites

-- Corporate governance and corporate objectives
+- Corporate Governance and Stakeholders

 |Assessment type||Unit of assessment||Weighting|

 |Coursework||GROUP COURSEWORK - ( PRESENTATION AND CASE STUDY, 4000-6000 WORDS)||50|

 |Examination||EXAM - 2 HOURS - CLOSED BOOK||50|

 If reassessment is required the group coursework including the presentation will bereplaced by an individual assignment (2000 words)

 The assessment strategy is designed to provide students with the opportunity to obtain advanced knowledge and a balance between theoretical understanding and application of theories to business practices.
 This can be achieved by reading through textbooks and other academic journals, and by improving their collaboration and communication skills.

 Thus, the summative assessment for this module consists of:

 - Coursework of 4,000-6,000 words and Group Presentation (50% of the total mark), which gives the opportunity to students: 1) to learn how to search the electronic library in order to find academic articles which are necessary to write the assignment, 2) to improve their communication skills, as they have to present their work in front of other students, 3) to improve their team-working skills, as this is the product of a collaborative effort and 4) to learn how to conduct efficient time-management, as they need to manage their time as a team in order to have the work ready by the assignment’s deadlines.